FTC-9974-THOR/ThorCore/README.md

+# Note: This readme is out of date and is under revision.

 # ThorCore
 ThorCore is a library for FTC.

-Not much else to say about it.
-**Note: ThorCore is in beta.
-Development will continue throughout the season.**
+This branch is for stable releases.
+The dev branch contains newer code, but not all of it may work.

 #### Installation
 To install, start up a terminal.